Is Hot Water Heater Knocking Dangerous? Find the Answer Here

 9. Flush out the sediment using a cold water valve.

-10. If the water starts to have a brief appearance, close the drain and fill the tank with cold water.
+10. If the water starts to appear briefly, close the drain and fill the tank with cold water.

 11. Turn the heating on again.